International movements of capital: Exclusions: cash pooling arrangements

 The legislation does not define ‘cash pooling arrangements’.
 Broadly they are arrangements which enable companies to minimise expenditure in connection with banking facilities.
 Entities within a group may transfer their surplus cash to a single account overnight and, in return, draw on that account for their cash flow needs.
 The central account is usually held by a group treasury company.

 The detail of such arrangements will vary enormously but in general the result is a frequently changing network of very short term intra-group loans reflecting the needs of operating companies.
 Where such transactions are not otherwise excluded from the scope of the reporting requirement regulation 5(1)(a) may be of value.
 Due to the £100 Million limit (see INTM700600) it is not expected that many groups will need to consider this exclusion.

-Where a group wishes to take advantage of the exclusion for cash pooling arrangements it should in the first place approach its CRM or the office to which its corporation tax returns are made.
+Where a group wishes to take advantage of the exclusion for cash pooling arrangements it should in the first place approach its CCM or the office to which its corporation tax returns are made.

 The business should supply sufficient information concerning the terms on which group cash is pooled to enable HMRC to consider the risks attached to excluding the related transactions from the reporting requirement.
 The process will involve description and discussion of a group’s procedures and it is very likely that the provision internally prepared documentation describing those processes will be of value.

 Where changes are made to cash pooling arrangements subsequent transactions will not be excluded from the scope of the reporting requirement.
 Groups will therefore need to notify HMRC of such changes.
 However, this should only be necessary where such changes have a material impact on the arrangements.